Transfer of Property Act, 1882: Meaning, Definition & Key Elements

 The Transfer of Property Act comprises pivotal sections defining property transactions in India.

-Violating Section 5's restrictions may render a transfer void or voidable, leading to legal consequences.
+Violating these restrictions may render a transfer void or voidable, leading to legal consequences.
 Parties must navigate these restrictions carefully to ensure compliance, avoid potential legal challenges, and secure the integrity of property transactions.

 Section 54: Sale Defined